-The University continues to maintain healthy reserves of £33,058,617 (2020 £30,990,811).
-After adjusting for balances in respect of non-current assets, loan financing, the pension scheme liability and deferred capital grants, the University's free reserves total £14,409,782 (2020 £14,311,632).
+The University continues to maintain healthy reserves of £41,036,538 (2021 £33,058,617).
+After adjusting for balances in respect of non-current assets, loan financing, the pension scheme liability and deferred capital grants, the University's free reserves total £15,618,443 (2021 £14,409,782).
 Ravensbourne reserves provide reassurance to support loan obligations and fund future investment opportunities as noted below;

-- Ravensbourne opened the Institute for Creativity and Technology in May 2021, offering a digital destination for postgraduates, researchers and incubated businesses to experiment, exploit and discover new emerging skills that underpins and supports the future of digital media and design. - Ravensbourne plans to launch a Digital Academy, offering new courses and specialism in the application of digital technology for the creative design and media industries.
+- In the summer of 2021 Ravensbourne opened the Institute for Creativity and Technology, offering a digital destination for postgraduates, researchers and incubated businesses to experiment, exploit and discover new emerging skills that underpins and supports the future of digital media and design. - Ravensbourne plans to launch a Digital Academy, offering new courses and specialism in the application of digital technology for the creative design and media industries.
 This new blueprint will overlay the traditional teaching model to blend and reshape the portfolio offer.

-The Board of Governors and senior management of the University are currently implementing a strategic plan to 2025 but also looking beyond that point to identify the reserves to meet future needs and ensure financial sustainability.
+The Board of Governors and senior management of the University are currently implementing a strategic plan to 2026 but also looking beyond that point to identify the reserves to meet future needs and ensure financial sustainability.